Nederlands | Path: Home / Country list / Men at Work / in Germany |

 All other workers are simply flat.

 Did he fail because of his poor shovel-handling?
 Did some new regulation passed the European Parliament?
-If that's the case, then let's hope that the EC-members comply with the same enthousiasm as to most regulations about environmental issues.
+If that is the case, then let's hope that the EC-members comply with the same enthousiasm as to most regulations about environmental issues.
 We'll probably never know the real reason.

 In the Netherlands similar men at work are found, but without the belt.
 And far away, in South-Africa, almost identical panels are planted; mirrored because of the lefthand driving.